SMFA Faculty Standing Committees

 - Troubleshoots complex facilities and tech issues as they arise.

-- Reviews SMFA-wide curriculum with an eye toward the MFA student academic experience, reviews and revises graduate program policies as necessary.
+- Reviews SMFA-wide curriculum, reviews and revises graduate program policies as necessary.

-- Identifies courses in the Schools of Arts and Sciences and Engineering that might be of interest to SMFA students.
+- Identifies courses in AS+E that might be of interest to SMFA students

 - Advises and offers guidance on developing and sustaining the library’s mission and goals of providing access, aiding the discovery of resources, research, instruction, collection development (including special collections), use of space, and the preservation of collections.